Author

 Social media influencers shape trends, sway purchasing decisions, and build communities around shared interests.
 But what exactly defines an influencer, and how do they turn their online presence into a career?
-By sharing authentic experiences, reviews, and lifestyle updates, influencers create real connections with their audiences, making them powerful partners for brands and businesses.

 What is a Social Media Influencer?